CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 -->

 ## Learners, PR Template
 <!--
   The purpose of the self-checklist is to help ensure the quality and completeness of a PR submission.

-  You must complete all the tasks in the self-checklist and tick the boxes for the ones you've finished.
+  You must complete all the tasks in the self-checklist and tick the boxes for those you have finished.

-  You can tick a box by changing [ ] to [x] (without any space in the box).
+  You can tick a box by changing [ ] to [x] (with no spaces inside the brackets).
 -->

 Self checklist